Program Areas

 • Learning farms were also established to demonstrate agro-forestry species, legume-grass mixtures and fodder grasses such as Gliricidia, Cassia samia and several other warm season grasses

-The ecological training program included the following core trainings: principles of ecology and sustainable agriculture, soil fertility and organic components of soils, composting, manure management, cropping systems, green manures and cover crops, disease, pest and weed management, soil and water conservation, livestock management, agro-forestry and nursery management, horticulture and dry season vegetable production, cassava and sweet potato production, food processing, preservation, storage and marketing, hungry season food security, leadership and group (CBO) management, gender, plant improvement (adaptability, farmer-led breeding), seed conservation, plant material propagation and multiplication, sesame production & orchard development and the reflect literacy method
+The ecological training programs of these projects included the following core trainings: principles of ecology and sustainable agriculture, soil fertility and organic components of soils, composting / Bokashi organics soil amendment, manure management, cropping systems, green manures and cover crops, disease, pest and weed management, soil and water conservation, livestock management, agro-forestry and nursery management, horticulture and dry season vegetable production, cassava and sweet potato production, food processing, preservation, storage and marketing, hungry season food security, leadership and group (CBO) management, gender, plant improvement (adaptability, farmer-led breeding), seed conservation, plant material propagation and multiplication, sesame production & orchard development and the reflect literacy method

 Local farmers and trainers were quite active in visiting the learning farms and sharing their experiences through the farmer training network and farmers associations.
 Some innovations were very quickly adopted on a wide-scale including the spread of improved rice varieties, and composting bio-residues in the fields to increase soil fertility and reduce weed infestation.
 Farmer Associations established and trained on group management, leadership, constitutional development, record keeping, communication, resource management, and PM&E activities

-Increased understanding of ecological methods among farmers already became evident through these pilot efforts in the Gambia Communication among farmer trainers and community farmers is continuing to develop greater interest in ecological agriculture practices and the AEV approach and farmers confidence in ecological agriculture in the communities has already noticeably increased.
+Increased understanding of ecological methods among farmers already became evident through these project efforts in the Gambia and Senegal.
+Communication among farmer trainers and community farmers is continuing to develop greater interest in ecological agriculture practices and the AEV approach and farmers confidence in ecological agriculture in the communities has already noticeably increased.

 To learn more about our programming in the Gambia, refer to the documents in our on-line library.